Open-Building-Management/containers/emoncms/README.md

 # emoncms container

-building using the lamp image
+The "root" [Dockerfile](Dockerfile) uses the lamp image

+In the alpine folder, the Dockerfile builds everything from scratch